Hello fellow budget hunters

 - Visit the Cathedral of Saint Dominus – We actually only climbed the Bell Tower of the cathedral, which shows the best views all over the city.

-- Enjoy the beach – Split has a beach, apparently it is busy beach in the summer but it is beautiful.
+- Enjoy the beach – Split has a beach, apparently, it is a busy beach in the summer but it is beautiful.
 Who doesn’t love a beach?

 - Walk around the marina – This one is my favourite thing we did while we were in Split.
 I loved walking around the Harbour and Marina, enjoying looking at the little boats.
 The sea was the most beautiful colour and the pictures were insane!!